FlavScents AInsights Entry for Propyl Acetate (CAS: 109-60-4)

 8. Practical Insights for Formulators

-Propyl acetate is valued for its ability to impart a fresh, fruity note to both flavors and fragrances.
-It synergizes well with other esters and fruity compounds, enhancing overall aroma profiles.
-Formulators should be cautious of its volatility, ensuring it is not lost during processing.
-It is often under-used in complex formulations where its subtlety can be overshadowed by more dominant notes.
+Propyl acetate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
+It synergizes well with other esters and fruity compounds, enhancing the overall profile.
+Formulators should be cautious of its volatility and potential for rapid evaporation, which can lead to under-utilization in some applications.
+It is often overused in attempts to achieve a strong initial impact, which can overwhelm other notes.

 Citation hooks: FlavScents; industry practice